jakeprice-me/tech-notes/content/transcribe-audio-files-with-openai-whisper/entry.md

 title: Transcribe Audio Files with OpenAI Whisper
 type: tech-note
 ---

+> [!tip]
+> I recently upgraded to Fedora 41 which uses Python 3.13.
+OpenAI Whisper doesn't support Python 3.13 as of 2025-02-22.
+So I had to install Python 3.11 (`sudo dnf install python3.11`) and then use a virtual environment to install Whisper into (`python3.11 -m venv openai-whisper-python-3.11-venv`).

 I record a lot of voice notes as I'm out and about, it's often quicker then typing thoughts out, but when I get back to my laptop there will often be voice notes I want to transcribe into text. it's not just my own voice notes though, sometimes there will be something that really stands out in something I've listened to on YouTube or a Podcast that I want to clip and transcribe.